dsuruagy/LiLSpring/spring-boot-microservice/README.md

 It can be accomplished on overridden methods from CrudRepository, for example.
 After that, when we try to use a method not exported, we should receive the status "405 Method Not Allowed".

 ### 3.6 HAL browser
-The API documentation can be viewed on the http://localhost:8080/profile, although it is very ugly.
+The API documentation can be viewed on the http://localhost:8090/profile, although it is very ugly.
 To provide better visualization, we could use the HAL browser.
 HAL comes from JSON Hypertext Application Language and is a simple format that gives a consistent and easy way to hyperlink between resources in our API.

+HAL browser is deprecated, so I update it to HAL explorer, as suggested on the startup log.

 ## Chapter 4 - Expose RESTful APIs with Spring MVC
 ### 4.1 Choosing the right framework